Venafi/terraform-provider-venafi/examples/f5_example/README.md

 - The Virtual IP and Port which is the entry point for your traffic-management object of your virtual server.
 - The pool members are physical nodes on the network (NGINX servers for this example).

-First we have to set the following variables depending on your platform that you are working on.
-You can check how to set these variables in [here](https://github.com/Venafi/terraform-provider-venafi#usage):
+First we have to set the following variables depending on your platform that you are working on:

+> **_Note:_** You can check how to set these variables in [here](https://github.com/Venafi/terraform-provider-venafi#usage).

 **Venafi Cloud**:
 ```JSON
 venafi_api_key = "<venafi_api_key>"